 Disney Cruise Line merged the success of its cruise ships with the Star Wars franchise in 2016 by creating Star Wars Day at Sea.
 Select sailings onboard the Disney Fantasy rolled out this new concept, and cruisers all over the galaxy made the jump to hyperspeed and booked their cruises.
-Although all 2016 Star Wars Day at Sea sailings have been completed, these proved so popular that they extended it into 2017!
-Padawans and Jedis, you may be wondering: what was the Star Wars Day at Sea like?
+Padawans and Jedis, you may be wondering: what was this Star Wars Disney cruise like?
 I’ll break down the good, the bad, and the meh in this post.

 May the Fourth Be with You!
 Get it, it’s May 4th…so this is the perfect day to talk Star Wars Day at Sea onboard the Disney Fantasy.
 Our family has watched all the Star Wars movies, but we don’t have them memorized.
 We have ridden Star Tours at Hollywood Studios and but we’ve never planned a trip to coincide with the Star Wars weekends.
 We chose the April 2nd sailing because it lined up with our Spring Break week.
-So the Star Wars Day at Sea was never the main draw for us anyway.
+So this Star Wars Disney Cruise was never the main draw for us anyway.

 That being said, our family was excited to see what Disney Cruise Line had up its sleeve for this dedicated day which turned out to be Day 5 of our 7 night Western cruise and one of the at sea days.

-What Worked on the Star Wars Day at Sea
+What Worked on the Disney Cruise Star Wars Day at Sea

 The Star Wars spirit